 Isomers are compounds that are identical in formula but different in structure or spatial arrangement.
-They occur throughout nature but are of special interest in organic chemistry -- the study of carbon compounds -- because of the huge variety of economically important organic molecules.
-Scientists have tried to mathematically derive the number of isomers of straight-chain organic molecules, called alkanes, but they have discovered no simple relationships between isomer count and carbon content.
+They occur throughout nature but are of special interest in organic chemistry – the study of carbon compounds – because of the huge variety of economically important organic molecules.
+Scientists have tried to mathematically derive the number of isomers of straight-chain organic molecules, called alkanes, but have discovered no simple relationships between isomer count and carbon content.
 However, computer programs that decompose alkane structures into manageable fragments give good results.

 Types of Isomers